 Snow Removal Policy

 Salt brine is a combination of rock salt and mostly water.
 A computer controlled brine production mixer is used to mix rock salt and water until the brine contains 23.3% salt.
-The mixer can fill the brine storage tank or directly into the four truck-mounted sprayer.
+The mixer can fill the brine storage tank or directly into the truck-mounted sprayer.
 The salt brine is applied to the pavement at the rate of 50 gallons per lane mile.

 Pre-wetting roads with salt brine before an expected snow storm or freeze is far more efficient because the brine sticks to the road.
 The moisture also causes salt to work more effectively at preventing ice from forming in the first place.
 The use of salt brine allows the city to keep roads clear while using less salt, resulting in significant financial savings as well as protecting the environment.

-Salt brine will be sprayed on all streets during regular work hours in advanced of a forecasted snow fall.
+Salt brine will be sprayed on all streets during regular work hours in advance of a forecasted snow fall.
 The brine provides a barrier between the snow and the pavement.
 This brine aids in the plowing efforts by preventing the snow or ice from adhering to the pavement.
 Salt brine will not be applied if rain or freezing rain is predicted.
 Instead, deicing salt will be spread about 4 hours in advance of the expected start of the freezing rain.

 Snow Emergency Parking